Carol Ending, Explained

 Set in the early 1950s, the movie opens with a young man, Jack (Trent Rowland), making his way to the bar at the Ritz Tower Hotel and ordering a few drinks.
 He notices a long-time acquaintance, Therese Belivet (Rooney Mara), who is there with another woman, Carol Aird (Cate Blanchett).
 Although he is oblivious to it, it is clear that he is interrupting something between them in their late and reluctant response.
 The two women part ways, and Therese accompanies Jack and others to a party they are all attending.
 She gazes out through the misty cab window.

-As she reminiscences about her and the eponymous character’s history, the film starts a circular journey that is ultimately going to end at the Ritz with Jack’s interruption.
-Therese is a timid, young woman who is understandably ambivalent about most things in her life.
+As she reminiscences about her and the eponymous character’s history, the film starts a circular journey that will ultimately end at the Ritz with Jack’s interruption.
+Therese is a timid young woman who is understandably ambivalent about most things in her life.
 She is employed at a departmental store in the weeks leading up to Christmas, although she aspires to be a photographer.
 Her boyfriend, Richard (Jake Lacy), wants them to get married, but it is evident that she is not completely happy in their relationship.

 At her work, she meets Carol, who is there to buy a present for her daughter.
-While she initially wants to purchase a doll, Therese’s exuberant sales pitch convinces her to buy the newly-arrived train set.
-As they converse, the bustling department store gets forgotten, and sparks fly.
-After Carol leaves behind her gloves, Therese finds her address and sends them back to her.
-They reconnect and begin a deeply passionate relationship that culminates in a road trip across the US during the Christmas holiday.
+While she initially wants to purchase a doll, Therese’s exuberant sales pitch convinces her to buy the newly arrived train set.
+As they converse, the bustling department store gets forgotten and sparks fly.
+After Carol leaves behind her gloves, Therese finds her address and returns them to her.
+They reconnect and begin a deeply passionate relationship, culminating in a road trip across the US during the Christmas holiday.
 Carol is dealing with a messy divorce from her estranged husband, Harge (Kyle Chandler), and desperately trying to be a good mother to their daughter Rindy (Sadie and KK Heim).

 The Carol Ending